Isac-E-Perez/Alarm-Clock/README.md

 <img width="874" alt="Screen Shot 2021-09-24 at 4 43 00 PM" src="https://user-images.githubusercontent.com/89553126/134742813-6b845659-c3c8-48f1-a810-43a2f0c5056c.png">

 Then let the user set his alarm.
+When the alarm equals the current time, a message will be displayed onto the terminal and a sound will be played.

 <img width="467" alt="Screen Shot 2021-09-24 at 4 45 16 PM" src="https://user-images.githubusercontent.com/89553126/134742979-d0adca5d-691b-4d74-acaf-41410e9fbcb3.png">